andremvsramos/42-Cub3d/README.md

 - Each tab is equivalent to 8 spaces.
 - This rule is based on the common practice of text editors.
 - Please be aware that creating a map in VS Code may not accurately reflect the actual map appearance, as each tab in that editor is equal to 4 spaces.

-## Project Progress

-- The map parsing phase has been successfully completed and the map has been parsed into a 2D matrix.
-As of August 19, 2023, the project is currently focused on graphical booting using the MiniLibX screen display.

 ## Collaborators